Global Stock Market Volatility Forecasting Incorporating Dynamic Graphs and All Trading Days: Literature Review

-Given that the proposed model performs RV forecast, discussions on volatility forecasting methods are limited to relevant RV-focused models only.
-The Heterogeneous Auto-Regressive (HAR) model, proposed by \citet{Corsi2009} and improved by \citet{Bollerslev2018}, is one of the most commonly used models in RV forecasting.
-Here, since the discussions focus on RV forecasting, the HAR model will be denoted as HAR-RV.
-The HAR-RV model also has multiple extensions, which are covered in this section. \\
+Given that this research focuses on RV forecasting, discussions on volatility forecasting methods are limited to relevant RV-focused models only.
+The HAR model, proposed by \citet{Corsi2009} and improved by \citet{Bollerslev2018}, is one of the most commonly used models in RV forecasting.
+The HAR model also has multiple extensions, which are covered in this section.

-The HAR-RV model identifies the overall pattern of volatility across three distinct time intervals.
-It uses the pooled panel data consisting of the past daily, past weekly and past monthly RV to forecast the future RV.
+The HAR model identifies the overall pattern of volatility across three distinct time intervals.
+It uses the pooled panel data consisting of the past daily, weekly and monthly RV to forecast the future RV.
 These three inputs are expected to reflect the short-term, mid-term and long-term behaviors of the investors, respectively.
-Assuming that the high-frequency daily RV data are available, the forecast task is to predict RV$_{i,t}$ for each of the $N$ selected stock markets.
-Hence, the univariate HAR-RV model for individual stock market $i$ ($i=1, 2, ..., N$) can be formulated as:
+The univariate HAR model for individual stock market $i$ ($i=1, 2, ..., N$) can be formulated as:

 where $\text{RV}_{i, t-n:t-1} = \frac{1}{n}\sum_{j = t-n} ^ {t-1} \text{RV}_{i,j}$ is the mean RV of the $i^\text{th}$ stock market from time $t-1$ to time $t-n$.
 Here, the $\beta_{i,d}$, $\beta_{i,w}$ and $\beta_{i,m}$ are scalars which, for each stock market, represent the past daily, weekly and monthly impact on forecasting future RVs.
-Besides, the $\alpha_i$ is also a scalar.
-The log-transformed version and the square root of the RV data are commonly used in the HAR-RV model to deliver better forecasting performances because the original RV data typically exhibits skewness and leptokurtosis (fat tails).\\

-Although the forecast capability is improved with the transformed version of RV, the univariate HAR-RV model fails to capture the relationships between the volatility of different stock markets.
-It forecasts the RV of each observed stock market in an isolated manner, which is regarded as biased given the salient phenomenon of the volatility spillover effect.\\
+Besides, the intercept term $\alpha_i$ is also a scalar.
+The log-transformed version and the square root of the RV data are commonly used in the HAR model to deliver better forecasting performance, because the original RV data typically exhibits skewness and leptokurtosis (fat tails).
+Although the forecasting capability can be improved with the transformed version of RV, the univariate HAR model does not capture the relationships between the volatility of different stock markets.
+It forecasts the RV of each observed stock market in an isolated manner, which can be improved by considering the salient phenomenon of the volatility spillover effect.